programming-notes/world-s-simplest-browser-challenge/README.md

 # World's Simplest Browser

-##Learning Competencies

-- Use Net::HTTP to download and read html pages
-- Use the Nokogiri gem to parse CSS elements
-- Identify and implement classes based on real world requirements
-- Create well-defined classes with a single responsibility

 ## Summary
 In this challenge, we're going to build a simple command-line browser.
 Users will enter the URL's they wish to visit, and our application will display simplified overviews of the pages.